KarsMulder/evsieve/README.md

 Event devices emit a stream of events.
 For example, when you press the A key on your key board, it will emit an (EV_KEY, KEY_A, 1) event, and when you release it it will emit an (EV_KEY, KEY_A, 0) event.

 The quickest way to get an idea of how it works is to just look at it.
-You can either install the utility `evtest` (shipped by most major Linux distributions), run it as `sudo evtest`, select your keyboard/mouse/whatever and look at the events it emits, or run evsieve with the following arguments to see all events that are emitted on your device:
+You can either install the utility `evtest` (shipped by most major Linux distributions), run it as `sudo evtest`, select your keyboard/mouse/whatever and look at the events it emits, or run evsieve with the following arguments to see all events that are emitted on your computer:

 ```
 sudo evsieve --input /dev/input/event* --print